tomonocle/miscellany/management.md

 Produces products.

 ### Town planners
-Takes products industrialises them.
+Takes products and industrialises them.
 Makes things faster, better, smaller, more efficient, more economic and more profitable.
 Diffusers.

 Produces services, utilities and commodities (used by the next generation of pioneers)